logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

                  192.168.50.4:10443 -> 10.244.10.6:443
              [logsearch workspace] ~ ▸

+    _NB:  You can ignore warnings about missing AWS credentials in this tutorial, since we won't be interacting with AWS_

 ## Target the workspace's local test environments BOSH

 By convention, configuration for your Logsearch cluster deployments is stored in the workspace under `~/environments/$ORGANISATION/$ENVIRONMENT`.